 Plug your headset into another device (e.g., your mobile phone) to check:

-- If your microphone is not working well, it could be an issue with your mic boom, you may need to contact the manufacturer’s customer service or replace it with a new one.
+- If your microphone is not working well, it could be an issue with your mic boom.
+Then you should contact Corsair for support or have your headset serviced.